Kaitlyn Parks

-Kaitlyn Parks (born August 30, 2001) is an American professional soccer goalkeeper for Sporting JAX in the USL Super League.
-She previously played college soccer for the Wake Forest University and the Michigan State University.
+Kaitlyn Parks (born August 30, 2001) is an American professional soccer player who plays as a goalkeeper for USL Super League club Sporting JAX.
+She played college soccer for the Wake Forest Demon Deacons and the Michigan State Spartans.

 Early life and education

 Parks attended Northern High School, where she was a four-year starter in goal.
-During her high school career, she was named second-team All-State and All-Met, Calvert County Player of the Year as a senior, and led Northern to a Maryland 3A State Championship.
+During her high school career, she was named second-team All-State and All-Met, Calvert County Player of the Year as a senior, and led Northern to a Maryland 3A state championship.

 College career

 Wake Forest Demon Deacons

 Parks began her collegiate career at Wake Forest University in 2019, redshirting her freshman season due to injury.
 As a redshirt freshman during the 2020–21 season, she started eight matches and posted a 1.50 goals-against average and a .786 save percentage.
 She was named Atlantic Coast Conference (ACC) Defensive Player of the Week in consecutive weeks, becoming the first player in conference history to do so.

 In 2021, Parks earned United Soccer Coaches (USC) Second-Team All-American honors after recording nine shutouts and a 0.79 goals-against average.
 She was also named to the All-ACC Academic Team.